preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 ***********************
 - Support for vsdx icons.
 - The Tabs Drafts, Tasks, and Published now has a larger click area (#117861).
+- Built in properties are now visible in the properties dialog (#118418).

 Tenant Administration
 ***********************